FizanMuhammedFaisal/FizanMuhammedFaisal/README.md

 - 👋 Hi, I’m @FizanMuhammedFaisal
-- 👀 I’m interested in ofcource programing
+- 👀 I’m interested in ofcource programming
 - 🌱 I’m currently learning node.js and more
 - 💞️ I’m looking to collaborate on cool projects
 - 📫 How to reach me fizanmuhammedfaisal.k@gmail.com